 Southern Brewer Hop Substitutions

 If the Southern Brewer hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Southern Brewer substitutions.

 Experienced brewers have chosen the following hops as substitutions of Southern Brewer:

-Is Southern Brewer available as Cryo/Lupulin powder?
+Is Southern Brewer available in lupulin powder?

 If you see an error in our data, please let us know!